 And how long did it take you to recover?

-But I I had to the only way I was able to get anything was to actually, I don't even know if you want to call it trick or whatever, but I had to bring up the fact that I had a vial of testosterone in one of my safes, and I said, Hey, if I can't get anything to boost my immune system from you, then this is the route I would take.
+Well, it took an extra two weeks, but I had to, the only way I was able to get anything was to actually, I don't even know if you want to call it trick or whatever, but I had to bring up the fact that I had a vial of testosterone in one of my safes.

-And then all of a sudden I get somebody saying, Hey, we would rather you not do that.
+And then all of a sudden I get somebody saying, hey, we would rather you not do that.

 Let me get someone to give you a call back.

-And, you know, I all I ever begged for, I was actually crying.
+And, you know, that's all I ever begged for.

-By the way, not it's not prednisone, dexamethasone, I think is how you pronounce it.
+Dexomethasone, I think is how you pronounce it.

-It tended to be, according to the doctors we interviewed, the steroid of choice, but it definitely had an impact.
+Tended to be, according to the doctors we interviewed, the steroid of choice, but it definitely had an impact.

-But if you have comorbidities, pre-existing conditions, compromised immune systems, all of the things that we knew, you know, but and by the way, you know, the vaccine, you know, there's now about 9,500 fully vaccinated people that have still contracted COVID.
+But if you have comorbidities, pre-existing conditions, compromised immune systems, all of the things that we knew, you know, and by the way, you know, the vaccine, you know, there's now about 9,500 fully vaccinated people that have still contracted COVID.

-And the argument that they would make is well, well, the efficacy is not 100%.
+And the argument that they would make is, well, well, the efficacy is not 100%.

 That's true.